Get a free, no obligation personal loan quote with rates as low as 9.99%

 How are my CPP/QPP deductions calculated?

 Your CPP/QPP deductions are based on a percentage of your gross income and are displayed under the Deductions section of your pay stub.
-For 2022, the contribution rates are 5.7% by employees and 5.7% by employers.
+For 2025, the contribution rate for CPP for employees is 5.95%, and for QPP, it’s 6.4%.

 How much tax would I pay for minimum wage?